lorinkoz/probot-ladybug/README.md

 > A GitHub App built with [Probot](https://github.com/probot/probot) to triage bug reports

+This app is capable of:

+- Label your unlabelled issues after some time of creation.
+- Comment on your unassigned issues after some time of creation.
+- Follow up on your open issues if they haven't been updated for some time.
+- Track duplicated issues and close them when the referred issue is closed.
+Reopen them if the referred issue is reopened.
+- Remove peer labels when a label is assigned (peer labels are those that begin with a common prefix like `Something:`, the colon is important)

 Configuration is expected in `.github/ladybug.yml`.
 This is the default configuration:

 ```yml